l33t-c0d3r-66/Background-Toggle/README.md

 # Background Toggle
-<li> A simple Project written in HTML, CSS and JavaScript.
+<li> A JavaScript Project which toggles the background written in HTML, CSS and JavaScript.
 <li> This Project uses different concepts of HTML, CSS and JavaScript.
 <li> This Project also uses some DOM concepts to Manipulate HTML Document.